kiryu-victor/task_generator/README.md

     - [ ] Countdown reaching 0 logic.
     - [ ] Ongoing task modification or deletion pauses the task until finishing or canceling the operation.
     - [ ] Ongoing task deletion logic, triggering the next on the list to start.
-    - has to trigger the next task in case of deletion.
+    - It has to trigger the next task in case of deletion.
 Otherwise the remaining countdown should continue as per normal.
 > [!NOTE]
 > Deleted the countdown because it won't be used that way when implementing WebSockets (or so I think).
 - [x] Migrate to SQLite.